jridgewell/Unlock/README.md

 - You will be asked for your login password.
 - Follow the prompts
-  * The script will find all Core Storage encrypted volumes connected to your computer (it will ignore the startup volume).
+  * The install script will find all Core Storage encrypted volumes connected to your computer (it will ignore the startup volume).
   * It will then loop through the volumes it finds and ask you if you want to unlock the volume during boot.
 	+ If you do, it will then ask for the passphrase used to unlock that volume.